How to Choose the Right Toothbrush for Your Smile

 7. Replace Your Toothbrush Regularly

-Worn bristles can’t clean effectively and may even cause damage to your teeth and gums.
+Worn-out bristles are ineffective cleaners and damaging to your teeth and gums.

 Final Tips for a Healthier Smile